 This specialization examines how the burden of chronic disease at the population level can be impacted through the frequency, intensity, type, and duration of physical activity.
 Doctoral students will receive training in physical activity assessment techniques, research designs, field-based skills, and secondary data analysis.
 In addition, doctoral students will have the opportunity to learn geographic information system and statistical techniques as well as design community-based interventions to promote physical activity across the lifespan.

-Sport psychology and motor behavior derives its primary intellectual identity from the disciplines of kinesiology and psychology.
-Students in our program learn about a variety of performance enhancement interventions and the social/psychological factors that affect performers’ experiences.
+Sport psychology and motor behavior derive its primary intellectual identity from the disciplines of kinesiology and psychology.
+Students in our program learn about a variety of performance-enhancement interventions and the social/psychological factors that affect performers’ experiences.
 Examinations of these topics occur in our coursework and research, providing opportunities for students to consider how concepts apply in a range of settings (e.g., sport, military, artistic, health care, and exercise).
 Our core courses focusing on performance enhancement cover topics such as ethics, imagery, practice design, goal setting, feedback scheduling, self-talk, virtual/augmented reality, and focusing attention.
 Other core courses focus on social/psychological considerations related to such as gender, race, class, moral development, and group cohesion.
 The option to take a range of elective courses offered in the department and across campus provides students with opportunities to pursue other topics relevant to career goals.

 Sport Studies Concentration